petercai/notes/Kubernetes/docker/Dockerfile.md

     - Secure by default
     - Works on multiple operating systems
 - **Cons**:
-    - May have a steeper learning curve for new users [[1]](https://www.bytebase.com/blog/top-docker-desktop-alternatives/) [[2]](https://betterstack.com/community/comparisons/docker-desktop-alternative/)
+    - May have a steeper learning curve for new users [[IB from chatgpt]](https://www.bytebase.com/blog/top-docker-desktop-alternatives/) [[2]](https://betterstack.com/community/comparisons/docker-desktop-alternative/)

 ### 4. **Colima**